 Before we compare them, it’s essential to understand what “telematics data” is.
 Both Root and Metromile use sensors (either in your phone or a separate device) to track your driving behavior.
 This includes:

-• GPS & Location: Where you drive, how often, and the routes you take.
+- GPS & Location: Where you drive, how often, and the routes you take.

-• Driving Behavior: Your speed, how hard you brake, how sharp you turn, and the times of day you’re on the road.
+- Driving Behavior: Your speed, how hard you brake, how sharp you turn, and the times of day you’re on the road.

-• Phone Usage (Specifically for Root): How you interact with your phone while driving.
+- Phone Usage (Specifically for Root): How you interact with your phone while driving.

 This data is the “secret sauce” they use to calculate your personalized rate.
 The more data they have, the more accurate their risk assessment is.
 Understanding this is the first step in any Root vs Metromile privacy analysis.

-The Root vs Metromile Privacy Showdown
+The Hidden Catch: Root vs Metromile Privacy Differences

 I analyzed both companies based on how they collect and use your data.
 The differences are significant.